-Master of Public Health Degree
+Master of Public Health Degree in Environmental Health Sciences

-The EHPP M.P.H. program provides students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.will provide students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.
+The Environmental Health Promotion and Policy MPH program provides students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.
+The program will provide students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.

-Applicants to the EHPP MPH must have one semester of biology.
+- Applicants to the Environmental Health Promotion and Policy MPH must have a minimum of one undergraduate course in biology.

 - Traineeships from the NIOSH ERC

-- Grants/Scholarships the School of Public Health
+- Grants/scholarships the School of Public Health

-- Teaching assistantships from EHS or other SPH departments
+- Teaching assistantships from Environmental Health Sciences or other School of Public Health departments

 - Research assistantships from faculty research grants

 - Smaller scholarship awards from external organizations, such as the American Industrial